📂 Government Jobs & Employee Benefits

 Misconception 1: OPS Means No Financial Risk to Anyone

-Reality: Risk shifts to govement finances and taxpayers.
+Reality: Risk shifts to government finances and taxpayers.

 Misconception 2: NPS Guarantees Low Pension